Last year we awarded more than $209,000 in grants, scholarships, and fellowships.

 The Barnhardt Family Fund.
 This fund covers room and board and other residency fees for our neediest students.

-Federal Direct Stafford Loan Program .
-Student loans are the primary source of financial aid available to graduate students, and the best source of loans is the Federal Direct Stafford Loan Program.
+Federal Direct Unsubsidized Loan Program .
+Student loans are the primary source of financial aid available to graduate students, and the best source of loans is the Federal Direct Loan Program.
 These loans are available through the Department of Education.
 Graduate students, if eligible, may borrow up to $20,500 in federal unsubsidized loans per academic year.
 Repayment begins six months after you cease to be enrolled or take a leave of absence.
 Students generally have up to ten years to repay their accumulated loans; however, there are minimum monthly repayments.
-Once your FAFSA has been processed and your eligibility determined, the Financial Aid Office at Warren Wilson will send you an award letter and request completion of a Master Promissory Note (www.studentloans.gov ) and Entrance Counseling (www.studentloans.gov ) online.
+Once your FAFSA has been processed and your eligibility determined, the Financial Aid Office at Warren Wilson will send you an award letter.
+If you wish to accept the student loans you have been offered, you will need to complete an MFA Federal Direct Loan Response form (found on the financial aid web page under forms) and complete the Master Promissory Note and the Entrance Loan Counseling (both may be found at www.studentloans.gov).
+You will use your FAFSA ID to sign in to the webpage.
 Your loan will be applied to your tuition bill when you have completed all the steps to accept it.

 Renate Wood Scholarship*.
 Thanks to the generosity of the late Renate Wood and her husband Bill, their friends, and faculty and alumni who wanted to honor Renate’s years of excellent work as a poet and as a teacher of poetry, the Warren Wilson MFA Program awards a Renate Wood Scholarship to an entering student in poetry who demonstrates both extraordinary merit and extraordinary need.
 The scholarship is currently $200 each semester for four semesters.
 The Wood Scholarship is used to supplement an MFA Grant, and is renewable for an additional three semesters.

-*Institutional financial aid awarded a student upon enrollment--including but not limited to MFA Grants, the Renate Wood Scholarship, the Holden Minority Scholarship, and the Levis Funds--will be provided for four semesters of study, assuming the student earns academic credit each semester, progresses toward completion of the degree, and continues to demonstrate financial need as demonstrated by an annual FAFSA.
+*Institutional financial aid awarded a student upon enrollment--including but not limited to MFA Grants, the Renate Wood Scholarship, the Holden Minority Scholarship, the Rodney Jack Scholarship, the Frank and Ida D'Amico Scholarship, and the Levis Funds--will be provided for four semesters of study, assuming the student earns academic credit each semester, progresses toward completion of the degree, and continues to demonstrate financial need as demonstrated by an annual FAFSA.
 For all students making satisfactory academic progress, Title IV aid is available for the first five semesters of enrollment .

 CONTACT FINANCIAL AID: